Wamoya/Wamoya-s-Setup-Wizard/README.md

 # Woya-s-Wizard
 Interactive setup wizard that fulfills my personal needs.

+> [!warning] PROJECT IS NOT READY FOR USE.
+IT IS SITLL A WORK IN PROGRESS.

 ## What will you find here?
 - My personal config files for various apps.
 - A list of packages and applications that I consider indispensable.